Overcoming Adversity: Stephanie Jacobs’ RN to BSN Online Success

 A sudden change in plans

 When Jacobs’ divorce was finalized, her world turned upside down.
-Little did she know that after signing the papers following a long night shift at the hospital, she would arrive home to a flooded house.
+After signing the papers following a long shift at the hospital, she arrived home to a flooded house.

-"I had four feet of water in the house, but the moisture creeps up the drywall and insulation another foot or so.
-I had to gut up to the eight-foot mark, and the doors were wooden so they swelled to where you couldn’t shut them,” she recalls.
+"I had four feet of water in the house, but moisture creeps up the drywall another foot or so.
+I had to gut up to eight feet.
+The doors were wooden so they swelled to where you couldn’t shut them,” she recalls.

 As renovations mounted, Jacobs had to readjust and find a new way forward.